 Pupils studying English will leave Life Skills Manor with Entry or Functional Skills Qualifications.
 For the more able pupils, there will be the opportunity to gain GCSE English.

-Science/ Forest School Lessons:As we develop our school site there will a combination of Science lessons and Forest School visits.
-In time, we plan to develop our very own Forest School onsite.
-We view the forest school element as an integral part of our curriculum as it is proven to develop self-regulation skills, coping strategies to learn from failure, builds resilience (the skill of coping with risk and failure), provides a sense of achievement, increases motivation and improves the ability to problem solve.
+Science/ Outdoor Learning School Lessons:As we develop our school site there will a combination of Science lessons and Outdoor Learning School visits.
+In time, we plan to develop our very own Outdoor Learning School onsite.
+We view the Outdoor Learning School element as an integral part of our curriculum as it is proven to develop self-regulation skills, coping strategies to learn from failure, builds resilience (the skill of coping with risk and failure), provides a sense of achievement, increases motivation and improves the ability to problem solve.
 At Key Stage 4 the subject will be categorised within the academic curriculum and will involve Entry Level and GCSE Core and Applied Science courses.

 Computing Lessons:We will embed a comprehensive ICT curriculum with computing element for all ages and learner types that equips our pupils with the practical skills needed to live, learn and work successfully.
 The curriculum will lead onto our pupils gaining a Functional skills Qualification when in KS4.